 It also represents the movement and acquisition of valuable resources within a particular social network.
 Examples of these resources include information, human capital, as well as products and services.
 These resources move freely within the network due to the prevalence of trust, reciprocity, and collaboration.

 Nonetheless, the aforementioned definitions of social capital have been used by other scholars, as well as business leaders, civic leaders, and politicians to highlight the benefits coming from building and maintaining interrelationships within the community.
-However, it is important to note that there are contentions against social capital and this has been explained in the alternative concept called “Negative Social Capital ” in which negative outcomes can emerge from close-knitted social networks and specific social relationships.
+However, it is important to note that there are contentions against this concept and this has been explained in the alternative concept called “Negative Social Capital ” in which negative outcomes can emerge from close-knitted social networks and specific social relationships.

 REFERENCES AND FURTHER READINGS